Gleam's Elegant Solution to Callback Hell

 Generator-Based Do-Notation

-Generator functions created the most Gleam-like syntax for sequential operations:
+Generator functions create most Gleam-like syntax:

 function* doM<T>(gen: Generator<any, T, any>): Generator<any, T, any> {